yrodro/in-60-seconds/README.md

 ---
 ### MATRICES 1

-Surprisingly, this one is easier to inderstand, because we already did the footwork.
+Surprisingly, this one is easier to understand, because we already did the footwork.
 A matrix is a 2-dimensional array of numbers:
 (